wso2/puppet-apim/wso2am_runtime/hieradata/dev/wso2/wso2am_runtime/pattern-4/README.md

 Required configurations are already added, but WKA IP addresses should be updated in the respective hiera data files

   * For the Gateway cluster in the LAN:
-    -Update the wka list in both gateway-manager-lan.yaml and gateway-worker-lan.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the LAN.
+    -Update the wka list in both gateway-manager-env1.yaml and gateway-worker-env1.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the gateway environment-1.

 ```yaml
   wka: